 What Is The Typical Salary For A Recruiter?

 How much does a recruiter make?
-Recruiters generally fall into the Human Resources job specialists category with the Bureau Of Labor Statistics.
-In May 2020, the BLS reported the median annual wage for human resources specialists was $63,490.
+Recruiters generally fall into the Human Resources job specialists category with the Bureau Of Labor Statistics (BLS).
+The BLS reports the median annual wage for human resources specialists is $62.290.
 Below are the highest-paid industries for human resources specialists.

 |Industry or Sector||Annual Salary|